tuxrace/react-toky/README.md

 React voice recognition component that works as a component or a higher order component

 ### Usage as a component
-    import { ReactTokyHOC } from 'react-toky'
+    import { ReactToky } from 'react-toky'
     const MyApp = () => (
       <ReactToky>
         <div>